Linuxfabrik/monitoring-plugins/CONTRIBUTING.rst

 * ``max_check_attempts``
 * ``retry_interval``

+If adjustments must be made to the basket, create a config file for ``check2basket``.
 **Never directly edit a basket.**

-If adjustments must be made to the basket, create a config file for ``check2basket``.
-For example, to set the timeout to 30s and to enable notifications, the config should look as follows:
+For example, to set the timeout to 30s and to enable notifications, the config in ``check-plugins/new-check/icingaweb2-module-director/new-check.yml`` should look as follows:

 .. code-block: yml
-   :caption: check-plugins/new-check/icingaweb2-module-director/new-check.yml

     ---
     overwrites: